Modeling a Pin-Cell¶

 northern_hemisphere = -sphere & +z_plane

 For many regions, OpenMC can automatically determine a bounding box.
-To get the bounding box, we use the bounding_box
+To get the bounding box, we use the bounding_box property of a region, which returns a tuple of the lower-left and upper-right Cartesian coordinates for the bounding box:

 northern_hemisphere.bounding_box